 Muslims travel to New Orleans for its authenticity.
 It’s a place that welcomes everyone, including the Muslim community!
-Just outside of the city is Jefferson Parish, a diverse suburban area adorned with a multifaceted artistry.
-Jefferson Parish, predominantly consisting of Muslim residents is rich and colourful.
+Just outside of the city is Jefferson Parish, a diverse suburban area adorned with multifaceted artistry.
+Jefferson Parish, predominantly consisting of Muslim residents is rich and colorful.
 However, New Orleans has its own flavor unique to anywhere else in the world.

 Emeril’s is in the New Orleans’ Warehouse District and has been a full-bodied fixture since 1990.
 The renowned restaurant is one of the driving forces of the city and it continues to earn exceptional culinary reviews for its savory cuisine.
-Emeril’s offers an alcohol-free private dining area for groups of 10 or more and can offer a halal menu to suit the discerning Muslim traveller.
+Emeril’s offers an alcohol-free private dining area for groups of 10 or more and can offer a halal menu to suit the discerning Muslim traveler.
 The establishment is open Monday–Friday from 11:30 am–2:00 pm and re-opens for dinner at 6 pm.

 Mr. B’s Bistro is an affordable upscale but casual eatery where Executive Chef McRaney prepares distinctive lunches and dinners for those who love the unquestionable spirit of New Orleans Monday through Saturday.
 Brunch, infused with live jazz music, starts around 10:30 and goes until 2:00 that afternoon.

-The Vintage Room meets the needs of special guests such as Muslim travellers and it seats up to 42 ravenous individuals privately.
+The Vintage Room meets the needs of special guests such as Muslim travelers and it seats up to 42 ravenous individuals privately.
 The mouthwatering menus are easily made-to-order making your dining experience totally fabulous.

 Cultural Events and Festivities

 Muslims travel to New Orleans if they are looking for soul food and fun.
-The city celebrates a multitude of multicultural social occasions year round.
+The city celebrates a multitude of multicultural social occasions year-round.
 However, Bastille Day is one of the most renowned recreational activities in New Orleans during the month of July.
 It’s a vast block party taking place in the Faubourg St. John community.

 Congo Square is where the native people and tourists gather to show off their hand-crafted novelties and flamboyant recipes.
 They dance to the traditional sounds of the African drums and to the music officially known as Jazz.
 This event pays tribute to former slaves in observance of a day of rest and relaxation.
 The family event is open to the public at no charge.